The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 2: Deep Medium-Band Imaging with Program 3215

 For the matching time in the LW arm, the key filter is F250M, through which one is trying to determine the continuum just longward of a $15<z<19$ Ly$\alpha$ drop {\it or} detect a yet-higher redshift dropout in F250M itself.
 But one must guard against mid-redshift emission-line contamination in F250M, and for this we observe F300M and F335M.
 F300M is just short enough that if [OIII] 5007 is in F250M, then H$\alpha$ will miss F300M and be found in F335M.
 This pairing therefore gives a robust measurement of the continuum.

 By placing these observations on the parallel field created by program 1210, these new data build on the 55 hours of imaging depth already invested here.
 Given the steep number counts of galaxies at the redshift frontier, it is optimal to maximize the detection rate by integrating deeply on a single NIRCam pointing.
 The region in and around the HUDF in GOODS-S has the deepest and most comprehensive imaging and spectroscopy on the sky.
 While $z>15$ galaxies could be found anywhere, we site this program in GOODS-S to utilize and build upon the amazing legacy value of this field, while utilizing a position angle that allows ultra-deep MSA spectroscopy on the HUDF at a time of low zodiacal background.
+Of course, these medium-band images also support a wide range of other science cases for intermediate-redshift galaxies, notably emission-line morphologies and SED modeling around the Balmer break, as well as time-domain opportunities from the one-year cadence of the observations.

+The results from this high-redshift search are summarized in \S \ref{sec:results}, but we continue next with other aspects of the implementation of program 3215.